 What is Warm Grass?

-Other than tolerance to heat, the main difference between warm season grasses and cool season grasses are that warm grasses go dormant during the coolest part of the year while cool season grasses die as temperatures rise and moisture drops.
+Other than tolerance to heat, the main difference between warm-season grasses and cool-season grasses is that warm grasses go dormant during the coolest part of the year while cool-season grasses die as temperatures rise and moisture drops.

 How to Grow Warm Season Grasses

-It is critical that the roots of warm season grasses have enough time to establish before cooler weather sets in.
-Begin mowing grass when it is long enough to cut and keep a cutting height of 1 inch for best results.
+It is critical that the roots of warm-season grasses have enough time to establish before cooler weather sets in.
+Begin mowing grass when it is long enough to cut and keep a cutting height of 1 inch (2.5 cm.) for best results.

 Warm Season Ornamental Grasses

-Warm season ornamental grasses thrive in warm weather and tolerate extended periods of drought.
-It is best to cut old growth in the spring down to about 6 inches to make way for new growth, which will start as soon as the soil warms.
+Warm-season ornamental grasses thrive in warm weather and tolerate extended periods of drought.
+It is best to cut old growth in the spring down to about 6 inches (15 cm.) to make way for new growth, which will start as soon as the soil warms.